-- Eliminates unproductive time managing transactions - Creates more time to transform the performance of your organization - Provides real-time visual insight of true costs (direct and indirect), margin, revenue, and forecasts - Ensures managers have the information needed to make optimized decisions about the project portfolio and resource effectiveness
+- Eliminates unproductive time managing transactions - Creates more time to transform the performance of your organization - and forecasts - the project portfolio and resource effectiveness

 Payroll

 We all come to work for fulfillment but also to get paid.
 Outsourcing or doing payroll in-house, are both acceptable practices.
 Either way, knowing the actual cost (i.e. direct cost + cost of benefits + federal, state & local taxes, etc.) of every employee is a must have for professional services businesses.
 Without this information the business will not be able to calculate profit.